 Bangkok is very deep pond, with levels beneath levels going all the way down into the dark.
 You ripple around on top of it like an insect trapped by the surface tension, peering down into the murk.
 Even what you can see is enough to give you vertigo.
 What creatures swim around down there?
 The surface of the water is the glass floor of an elevator, a glass-bottomed gondola floating on darkness, a hundred storeys up.
 The ground is so far down that it’s lost in haze.

 Night goes on beyond dawn in Cowboy, Nana and Pat Pong, and the night-fuel is amphetamines.
 How else could these girls keep smiling and dancing and feigning pleasure in short-time hotels, night after night after night?
 Not all, of course.
 With many or most, a few drinks are enough to keep them smiling and joking, and they do a wonderful job, and sleep all day.
 They make friends and laugh and take care of each other.
 In competition every night, they still maintain a certain togetherness and support.
-When a girl gets bar-fined, after she’s dressed and is ready to leave, her friends will hold out their hands, circling index fingers and thumbs, and your girl will stick her index fingers into the holes, once, twice, then turn up her palms for a low five, and she’s all yours.
+When a girl gets bar-fined, after she’s dressed and is ready to leave, her friends will hold out their hands, circling index fingers and thumbs, and your girl will stick her index fingers in the holes, once, twice, then turn up her palms for a low five, and she’s all yours.

 And you don’t want to see that, said Wan.

-To avoid the dreaded seriousness, the girls use yaa-baa, or ‘crazy drug’, an amphetamine pill you can swallow or chase in tinfoil; better, they smoke meth when they can afford it.
+To avoid the dreaded seriousness, the girls use yaa-baa, or ‘crazy drug’, an amphetamine pill you can swallow or chase the dragon in tinfoil; better, they smoke meth when they can afford it.
 Ice warms them to their tasks.
 The police come along Soi Cowboy every few weeks and go from bar to bar, checking IDs and doing urine tests.
 The street has an efficient phone-tree early warning system, and when the lights flash off and on the girls scream and jump down from the stage in darkness, running upstairs to the ramshackle floors above.
 There are hiding places, and ways to get from building to building.
 A designated group of standbys hops up on to the stage, wearing bikinis as per the rules.
 When the lights come back on, a moment before a uniformed arm parts the curtains, the bar is sparsely populated, customers suddenly alone in the pews and looking at each other thinking, ‘What just happened?’